souce/ctdb/README.md

 # ctdb

-ctdb is a simple & lightweight key-value database, based on compressed trie.
+ctdb is a simple & lightweight key-value database, based on Append-only Compressed Trie.

-Storage is append-only, written datas are never changed.

 ### Supported operations